-The content access descriptor has an optional <ParentalRating> element which can be used to carry parental rating information associated with the content that it references.
+The content access descriptor has an optional ParentalRating> element which can be used to carry parental rating information associated with the content that it references.

 Particularly for live content, clause 9.1.2.3 of the DVB DASH specification TS 103 285 [45] defines how parental rating information can be carried using the DASH event mechanism.
-In markets where the DVB-SI parental rating descriptor is used in the broadcast, terminals shall react to these DASH events in the same way as they react to the DVB-SI parental rating descriptor in the broadcast channel.
-In markets where the DVB-SI parental rating descriptor is not used in the broadcast, terminals may enforce the parental rating information carried in these DASH events.
+In markets where the DVB-SI parental rating descriptor is used in the broadcast, terminals shall react to these DASH events in the same way as they react to the DVB-SI parental rating descriptor is not used in the broadcast, terminals may enforce the parental rating information carried in these DASH events.